awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 If you've added the Amazon VPC CNI Amazon EKS add\-on to your 1\.18 or later with eks\.3 platform version or later cluster, you can manage it using the procedures in the [Updating the Amazon VPC CNI Amazon EKS add\-on](#updating-vpc-cni-eks-add-on) and [Removing the Amazon VPC CNI Amazon EKS add\-on](#removing-vpc-cni-eks-add-on) sections\.
 For more information about Amazon EKS add\-ons, see [Amazon EKS add\-ons](eks-add-ons.md)\.

 If you have not added the Amazon VPC CNI Amazon EKS add\-on, the Amazon VPC CNI add\-on is still running on your cluster\.
-You can manually update the `kube-proxy` add\-on using the procedure in the [Updating the Amazon VPC CNI add\-on](#updating-vpc-cni-add-on) section\.
+You can manually update the `kube-proxy` add\-on using the procedure in the [Updating the Amazon VPC CNI add\-on manually](#updating-vpc-cni-add-on) section\.

 ## Adding the Amazon VPC CNI Amazon EKS add\-on<a name="adding-vpc-cni-eks-add-on"></a>